tools-study/journal/drafts/draft_9.md

 The mathematical framework presented here provides quantitative design criteria for the next generation of synthetic cell therapies.
 The key parameters — per-input failure rate p, number of orthogonal inputs n, and total expected cell divisions N — define a three-dimensional design space in which the iso-safety contour P(escape) = P_threshold traces out the minimum circuit complexity required for a given application.
 Short-term cell therapies (low N, e.g., ~10⁵ divisions for a single CAR-T infusion with limited expansion) may safely employ two-input systems; lifelong cell replacement therapies (high N, e.g., ~10¹² divisions for iPSC-derived beta cells over decades) demand four or more orthogonal inputs.
 By rendering these design tradeoffs quantitatively explicit, the formalism enables rational, application-specific safety engineering — moving the field from ad hoc kill switch selection to principled circuit design.

+---

+*End of Part III.
+Part IV will address the comprehensive mechanistic biology of mitosis from prophase through cytokinesis, integrating structural, biochemical, and biophysical perspectives on each mitotic stage.*
 ## PART IV: Comprehensive Mitotic Biology — From Centrosome Duplication Through Cytokinesis

 ---